 SWK 350 Human Behavior and the Social Environment I

-Examines research and traditional/alternative theories related to normative life span development as influenced by age, gender, social class, social structures, oppression, and other environmental factors.
-Uses a systems theory and person-in-environment as the analytical framework.
+Examines normative development, behavior, values and attitudes as influenced by age, cohort, gender, culture, social class, social structures, oppression and other environmental factors.
+Addresses the life span and attendant concerns from multiple theoretical perspectives within a systems person-in-environment framework.
 Considers implications for social work practice and social welfare policy.
 Prerequisites: PSY 100 and SOC 101 or permission.
-Cr.
-3
+3 Cr.